WPCloudDeploy/wp-cloud-deploy/README.md

 ------
 * Tweak: WPAPP - Do not show the interval field when CRON is enabled.
 This change makes it less confusing as to the process for changing cron intervals.
 * Tweak: WPAPP - Updated redis script has better ability to detect when redis fails to install properly.
+* Tweak: WPAPP - Move app tab permissions for teams into their own column on the edit teams screen.
 * Fix: WPAPP - Clone site tab was using the incorrect permissions name under teams.

 4.13.0